CV, email, newsletter, instagram

 Video, sound, text.
 Seminar room, bullet points.
 Narrator, gestures, QR code.
 Distance from white guilt, malaise.
 Scales of death, datedness.
 Zoom out, in, out (as nobody is pure, the contradictions in striving toward an ethics of practice are insurmountable).
 Big drop.
 Scream.

 thank johnson i’m woke, 2019, US.
-Video, color, sound.
-12 minutes.
+12-minute video (color, sound).